 Modify 12.6.1.1.6 as follows:

-The PTKSA results from a successful 4-way handshake, FT 4-way handshake, FT protocol, FT resource request protocol, or FILS authentication, or PASN authentication.
+The PTKSA results from a successful 4-way handshake, FT 4-way handshake, FT protocol, FT resource request protocol, or FILS authentication, PASN authentication, or EDPKE authentication.
 This security association is also bidirectional.

-PTKSAs, except those established using PASN authentication, have the same lifetime as the PMKSA or PMK-R1 security Association, whichever comes first.
-PTKSAs for PASN authentication have a minimum of the lifetime of the PMKSA used and the timeout negotiated, if any, during PASN authentication.
+PTKSAs, except those established using PASN authentication or EDPKE authentication, have the same lifetime as the PMKSA or PMK-R1 security Association, whichever comes first.
+PTKSAs for PASN authentication or EDPKE authentication have a minimum of the lifetime of the PMKSA used and the timeout negotiated, if any, during PASN authentication.

-Because the PTKSA is tied to the PMKSA or to a PMK-R1 security association, it only has the additional information from the 4-way handshake, FT Protocol authentication, FILS authentication, or PASN authentication.
+Because the PTKSA is tied to the PMKSA or to a PMK-R1 security association, it only has the additional information from the 4-way handshake, FT Protocol authentication, FILS authentication, PASN authentication, or EDPKE authentication.

 12.6.7 RSNA policy selection in an MBSS